Skip to main content

 src/adapters/date-fns-adapter.ts

-import type { DateAdapter } from '@vuetify/v0'
+import { DateAdapter } from '@vuetify/v0'

 import { isValid as dateFnsIsValid, parseISO, format as dateFnsFormat } from 'date-fns'

-class DateFnsAdapter implements DateAdapter<Date> {
+class DateFnsAdapter extends DateAdapter<Date> {

 locale = 'en-US'